What is long term matchmaking?

 - Adding a note on the home page of the website and mentioning that the meetings are now taking place in a longer time span; mention that the participants can send and receive meeting requests until the specific date you agreed on;

-- Sending participants a message from our platform, in which the organizer adds the link/action button Meetings .
-Once logged in to their profile, they can opt in/out of this session in Availability.
+- Sending participants a message from our platform, in which the organizer adds the link/action button My Availability.
+Once logged in to their profile, they can opt in/out of this session on this screen.

 The participant experience remains the same as for the regular virtual meetings, with one exception: in long term matchmaking, the participants have to choose the meeting length (15, 30, 45, or 60 minutes).
 In regular matchmaking, it is the organizer who sets the length of the meeting in the organizer's tool.